otienojoseph/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 10-back: Changes directory to the previous one
 - 11-lists: List files in current dir, parent dir and boot dir
+- 12-file_type: Print the file type of file